bianchidotdev/bubbli/README.md

 ### Master User Key Pair

-The asymmetric key pair is generated randomly client-side on user registration and stored in session storage using [session-keystore](https://github.com/47ng/session-keystore).
+The asymmetric key pair is generated randomly client-side on user registration and stored in IndexedDB (as exportable from registration and unexportable on login - TODO: always store as unexportable even though it requires re-importing as a separate key)

-An RSA-OAEP key pair with modulus length 4096 bits is used as the user master kep pair.
+An RSA-OAEP key pair with modulus length 4096 bits is used as the user master key pair.

 The private key is encrypted by each of the client keys (password + recovery codes) and sent to the server along with the public key.